 National University’s partnership with the Girl Scouts reflects the larger National University System initiative to develop a diverse pool of qualified candidates to meet future workforce needs.
-Through nationwide programs such as Workforce Education Solutions and the Sanford Programs, which are inspired by philanthropist T. Denny Sanford, National University System supports students in achieving success through partnerships that provide dynamic resources and educational opportunities in pre-kindergarten to the graduate level and into the workforce.
+Through nationwide programs such as Workforce Education Solutions and the Sanford Programs, National University System supports students in achieving success through partnerships that provide dynamic resources and educational opportunities in pre-kindergarten to the graduate level and into the workforce.

 National University’s Makerspace is open to the public, and the University, which offers both bachelor’s and master’s degrees in cybersecurity, plans to host several cybersecurity workshops during cybersecurity awareness month in October.